-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 1 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

 (f) A Network Service Provider must comply with applicable regulatory instruments.